foxdonut/meiosis/helpers/setup/api.md

 ## meiosis.functionPatches.setup

-Helper to setup the Meiosis pattern.
+Helper to setup the Meiosis pattern with function patches.

 ### Parameters